tuuliahy/Cybersecurity/README.md

   ***3,5 hours in total***

 **13.11.2024**
-- Starting the extra Netacad course "Cybersecurity Essentials" _1h_
+- Starting the extra Netacad course "Cybersecurity Essentials" (Module 1) _2h_

   ***1 hour in total***